TEALSK12/apcsa-public/curriculum/README.md

 <!-- double linebreak necessary for pandoc to render .pdf -->
 [https://tealsk12.github.io/apcsa-public/](https://tealsk12.github.io/apcsa-public/)

-The AP Computer Science A Curriculum GitBook has been deprecated:

 For contributions to the curriculum, the AP Computer Science A GitHub repository is located at